spyglassventures/ethereumzuri/README.md

 ## Motivation
 I came up with the idea, since I was selling my own car and most requests I got were for export.
-Most people wanted to export my BMW to Eastern Europe and wanted to pay in cash, ideally not in CHF.
+Most people calling me wanted to export my BMW to Eastern Europe.
+They all wanted to pay in cash, ideally not in CHF.
 I was ok with EUR, but I was worried about getting counterfeid bills.
 Also the buyers has to deal with customs and fill out forms.
 See: https://www.bazg.admin.ch/bazg/de/home/services/services-private/services-private-einfuhr/ausfuhrzollanmeldung-e-dec-web.html
 Blockchain can solve this!
 Züri Crypto Cars will solve this!